 Generally, the less time you brew tea, the less caffeine it contains.
 “To reduce caffeine levels further, steep tea for five minutes, then throw out the liquid and re-steep the bag in fresh water,” advises Ms. Czerwony.
 “This should remove almost all caffeine.”

-3. Soft drinks.
 An increasingly common source of caffeine, especially for teens, 12-ounce sodas contain lots of calories and varying amounts of caffeine, from 54 mg in Mountain Dew to 34 mg in Coke to 0 mg in 7-Up.
 Even “un-colas” such as root beer and cream soda contain caffeine.

-4. Energy drinks.
 Energy drinks, loaded with caffeine and sugar, are popular among college students, anyone driving long distances, and athletes wishing to enhance performance, says Ms. Czerwony.
 The caffeine content ranges from about 80 mg in an 8-ounce can of Red Bull to about 160 mg in a 16-ounce Rockstar.

-5. Chocolate.
 Dark chocolate may be good for your heart, but it can get it racing too — 1 ounce contains 20 mg of caffeine, while the same amount of milk chocolate contains about 6 mg of caffeine.
 And parents, an 8-ounce carton of chocolate milk guarantees that your kids will get calcium — but they’ll also get sugar and caffeine (about 4 mg).

-6. Coffee-flavored desserts.
 If you’re going to indulge in 8 ounces of Ben & Jerry’s Coffee Fudge Frozen Yogurt, do it early in the day.
 With 85 mg of caffeine, it’s like drinking coffee.